 Skip to main content

-The Developer agent is the next evolution of Copilot and provides agentic capabilities to streamline the developer experience in the Studio IDE.
-Generate or refactor models, tests, and documentation from natural language — grounded in your project's lineage, metadata, governance, and Semantic Layer — while keeping every change auditable.
+The Developer agent is the next evolution of Copilot in the Studio IDE.
+Describe what you need in natural language to build, refactor, test, and document your project — grounded in lineage, metadata, governance, and the Semantic Layer, with every change auditable.

 Prerequisites